dmorris0/python_intro/Chapter_06_Functions_and_Loops.md

 ```bash
 python arithmetic.py
 ```
-When the file is executed like this or run in the debugger, all the functions and classes are defined, and then everything below this condition line is also run.
+When the file is executed like this or run in the debugger, first all the functions and classes are defined, and then everything below this condition line is also run.
 I find this quite useful for including tests of the functions defined earlier in the file.
 Try out the above command.

 ## Typing